 You can make an invaluable contribution to helping the College regulate pharmacy in the public interest and advance the quality and safety of pharmacy practice in the province as a non-Council committee member!

 The College’s eight statutory committees play an important role in advancing the College’s mandate to serve and protect the public interest.
-These committees require the appointment of pharmacists and pharmacy technicians who are not elected members of Council and whose competencies, skills and experience are aligned with the College’s needs and obligations, to serve on various statutory or standing committees, and from time to time, on various special committees, working groups or task forces.
-These competencies reflect the ideas set out in the “Eligibility and Competency-Based Commitee Appointment Framework” developed by the Advisory Group for Regulatory Excellence (AGRE) – compromised of the six largest health regulatory colleges – which are rooted in evidence and best practice in regulatory governance in Ontario.
+These committees require the appointment of pharmacists and pharmacy technicians who are not elected members of Council and whose competencies, skills and experience align with the College’s needs and obligations.
+From time to time, these individuals are required to serve on various special committees, working groups or task forces.
+Their competencies reflect the criteria set out in the “Eligibility and Competency-Based Committee Appointment Framework” developed by the Advisory Group for Regulatory Excellence (AGRE), comprising the six largest health regulatory colleges.
+The framework is rooted in evidence and best practice in Ontario regulatory governance.

 Non-Council committee members (NCCMs) are appointed at the beginning of each Council year (September Council).
 The Chairs of the Committees are elected on the first day of the Council meeting after which the remaining committee members are appointed.